-This is the blog of SCL's Chair of trustees, Roger Bickerstaff.
+This is the blog of SCL's Chair of trustees, Mark O'Conor.
 It covers SCL issues and events as well as aspects of IT law, legal practice and life as an IT lawyer.
-The views expressed here are personal views and in no way represent the views of SCL, its trustees, any other member of the Society or Bird & Bird where Roger works.
+Mark took over as Chair in January 2016.
+The views expressed here are personal views and in no way represent the views of SCL, its trustees, any other member of the Society or DLA Piper UK where Mark is a partner.

 An SCL Standard-form IT Services Contract?

 This is a joint blog post from Clive Davies (immediate past SCL Chair) and Roger Bickerstaff (current SCL Chair) suggesting an important new initiative for SCL

 A number of industry sectors have standard-form contracts that have been developed by trade associations and professional bodies.
 The construction industry is an obvious example.
 The IT sector in the UK has never been in a position to develop these forms of standard contracts.
 Perhaps the technology industry is too fast-moving for standard-form contracts to be readily applicable to many contracting areas.
 In other areas, such as software licensing and cloud, the contract position is part of the overall service offering and so standard-form contracts are unlikely to achieve a great deal of acceptance.